appcypher/awesome-wasm-langs/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
-- The body of your commit message should contain a link to the repository.
+- Make sure your list is ordered alphabetically.

 Thank you for your suggestions!